 Restoring registration after non-payment

-If an attorney is removed from either register for non-payment of fees, they can apply to the Designated Manager for restoration of their name by 1 September.
+If an attorney is removed from either register for non-payment of fees, they can apply to the Designated Manager for restoration of their name by 1 September of that same year.
+A restoration fee is required along with a completed CPE statement.

 The Designated Manager must restore the attorney's name to either, or both registers, upon the attorney paying the fee specified in: